LongBu/AWS-MLS-C01-Study-Guide/README.md

   * ﻿﻿Machine Translation
   * ﻿﻿Text summarization
   * ﻿﻿Speech to text
-  * ﻿﻿Implemented with RNN's and CNN's with attention
+  * ﻿﻿Implemented with RNNs and CNNs with attention

 Training input:
   * ﻿﻿recordIO-Protobuf